Skip to content

 • paid employment with an Early Years setting for at least 15 hours per week during the assessment period; and

-GCSE English, Mathematics and Science at minimum grade C, or equivalent, are compulsory and must be achieved prior to staring the course.
+Other requirements: GCSE English, Mathematics and Science at minimum grade C /4 or equivalent.
+We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
+If you have pending qualifications, you will still be considered but you must achieve the required grades before beginning your course.
 If necessary, you can take GCSEs as a private candidate.
 Find out how to do this on the AQA website.
+You will also be required to take part in an interview.

 Fees and funding